-The Pfizer-BioNTech vaccine is authorized for people 16 and older, and the Moderna vaccine is authorized for people 18 and older.
+The Pfizer-BioNTech vaccine is authorized for people 16 and older, and the Moderna and Johnson & Johnson vaccines are authorized for people 18 and older.

 There is no requirement from the state or federal government to receive a COVID-19 vaccine, and state health officials told Vermont Edition that employers cannot require vaccination until the manufacturers apply for and receive full approval from the FDA.

 Do I still need to wear a mask?